TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 Usage in the Core
 =================

-The locking API is used in the core for caching, see :php:`TypoScriptFrontendController`.
+The locking API is used in the Core for caching, see :php:`TypoScriptFrontendController`.

 .. _use-locking-api-in-extensions: